wangpinggl/TREQS/README.md

 ## Evaluation

-- Generate MIMIC III database ```mimic.db``` based on the table schema provided above and put in folder ```mimic_db```.
+The codes for evaluation are provided in folder ```evaluation```.
+You can follow the following steps to evaluate the generated queries.

+- Update the path to the MIMIC III data and generate MIMIC III database ```mimic.db``` with ```process_mimic_db.py```.

 - Generate lookup table with ```build_lookup.ipynb```.

-- Put the model generated queries in folder ```generated_sql```.
+- Put the output file with model generated queries in folder ```generated_sql```.

 - Run overall evaluation or breakdown evaluation.
 If you plan to apply condition value recover technique, you need to run overall evaluation first (which will save the generated SQL queries with recovered condition values) before getting breakdown performance.
+Also, for evaluating on testing and development set, make sure to use the corresponding data file test.json and dev.json for testing and development sets, respectively.